It’s been years since the last theatrical Batman spoof movie came

 and is equally satirized as well as celebrated.

 There are so many details that I could probably watch this film 100 times and notice something new on each viewing.
 Some in-jokes got me laughing a lot more than most of the little kids in the theater with me, probably because they don’t know about little things like “bat-shark repellent”.
 There were also some recognizable music cues from other Batman material, and the original songs for this film were nothing short of awesome.
 I think my favorite scene was the opening battle in which Batman fights off all his enemies while singing the Bat-Rap song.
-That right there set the mood, the energy, and I never came down from the high after that.
-I also loved the song "Forever", and found myself wishing it could have been the theme song for "Batman Forever".
+I also loved the song "Forever", and found myself wishing it could have been the theme song for the movie "Batman Forever".
 As for the comedy in general, I’m not going to lie ... this movie is HILARIOUS!
-I really don’t think I’ve had this much fun with an animated film sense “The Simpsons Movie” came out way back in 2006.
-Right from the start, I loved how this film parodied your standard action movie intros, especially in regards to the over saturation of logos that appear before a movie.
-I also loved the jokes aimed at Superman and the current DC cinematic universe.
+Right from the start, I loved how this film parodied your standard action movie intros, especially in regard to the over saturation of logos that appear before a movie.
 Surprisingly, one of my favorite jokes revolves around that classic cliché of “shocking news causing someone to spit out their drink”.

 There are so many details that I could probably watch this film 100 times and notice something new on each viewing.
 Some in-jokes got me laughing a lot more than most of the little kids in the theater with me, probably because they don’t know about little things like “bat-shark repellent”.
 There were also some recognizable music cues from other Batman material, and the original songs for this film were nothing short of awesome.
 I think my favorite scene was the opening battle in which Batman fights off all his enemies while singing the Bat-Rap song.
-That right there set the mood, the energy, and I never came down from the high after that.
-I also loved the song "Forever", and found myself wishing it could have been the theme song for "Batman Forever".
+I also loved the song "Forever", and found myself wishing it could have been the theme song for the movie "Batman Forever".
 As for the comedy in general, I’m not going to lie ... this movie is HILARIOUS!
-I really don’t think I’ve had this much fun with an animated film sense “The Simpsons Movie” came out way back in 2006.
-Right from the start, I loved how this film parodied your standard action movie intros, especially in regards to the over saturation of logos that appear before a movie.
-I also loved the jokes aimed at Superman and the current DC cinematic universe.
+Right from the start, I loved how this film parodied your standard action movie intros, especially in regard to the over saturation of logos that appear before a movie.
 Surprisingly, one of my favorite jokes revolves around that classic cliché of “shocking news causing someone to spit out their drink”.

 The